archee565/Bytelocker/README.md

  LUKS slot 2  <-   passphrase chosen during installation
  ```

-The TPM2 persistent handle location is allocated and the key is uploaded (though it can't be used yet)

 Modifies crypttab to call a keyscript instead of using a keyfile.
 The script will download the key from the TPM2.
-The TPM2 will unseal the key only if the PCRs match.
+The TPM2 will unseal the key only if the PCRs match from a free TPM2 persistent handle address.
 Generates an EFI image, which includes kernel and initRAMFS onto the unencrypted EFI partition.
 Only mkinitramfs(ubuntu) systems are supported now.
 Adds an EFI boot entry by invoking efibootmgr.